Mbucari/InjectDotnet/README.md

 ```
 ## Hooking Exported Functions

-Hooking exports is accomplished by overwriting the original function's entry point instructions with a jump to the hook delegate.
+Hooking exports is accomplished by overwriting the original function's entry point instructions with a jump to a block of memory allocated nearby.
+NativeHelper will attempt to create a trampoline (using a C# port of [minhook](https://github.com/TsudaKageyu/minhook)).
+If successdul, the original function may be called without removing the hook.
+If trampoline creation failed, the hook must be removed via `RemoveHook()` before calling the original function.
+See the `HasTrampoline` property.
+In both cases, calls to the original function will jump to the hook delegate when the hook is installed.
 The delegate can be either an `[UnmanagedCallersOnly]` method or a managed delegate with the same signature as the exported function.
-This is a destructive act and, unlike hooked imports, the original function cannot be called without first removing the hook via `ExportHook.RemoveHook()`.
-If the export points to an entry in a jump table, however, you may work around this limitation by creating a delegate for the original function at the target of that jump.
-Many Winapi functions exported by kernel32, for instance, are jumps to identically named functions in kernelbase.

 In the sample, all calls to `CreateFileW` within notepad.exe's process will call `CreateFileW_hook`. `CreateFileW_hook` peeks at the parameters, calls `Kernelbase.CreateFileW`,  and then returns the file handle.